 The Master of Science in Education, with its 10 concentrations meets the needs of educators and school administrators who want to deepen their knowledge of a subject area, and who seek careers in education-related fields.
 Guided by current research, our graduate programs serve teachers and others working in a variety of educational contexts and a range of academic fields.
-Degree programs provide opportunities to connect theory to practice through engaging instructional practices.
-Our programs have diverse offerings for those interested in advancing their knowledge and careers.
+Degree programs provide opportunities to connect theory to practice through engaging instructional practices and have diverse offerings for those interested in advancing their knowledge and careers.
 As leaders in their fields, faculty members in the Department of Education are recognized for their scholarly work, research-oriented activities, and student-centered approach.
 They embrace the spirit of NSU's core values of excellence in teaching, appreciation for diversity, student-centeredness, and service to the community.

-The Master of Science in Educational Leadership from NSU's Fischler College of Education and School of Criminal Justice will equip and empower you to transform your school.
-The educational landscape is always evolving, creating a need for innovative, transformative leaders who promote equity for all learners and are capable of creating collaborative learning environments.
-Our goal is to promote academic success and the overall well-being of all students and teachers in schools that foster social justice.
-An MS in Educational Leadership will give you the competitive edge you need to become a competent and confident decision-maker inside and outside of the classroom.
-Members of our faculty are experts in the field, some of them currently serving in districts as Principals and Superintendents.
-Across your program experience, there will be opportunities to attend virtual guest speaker sessions with national leaders in education.
-In addition, active building and district leaders teach field experiences and internship courses from our partner districts across the state and the nation, which gives students the opportunity to build relationships and develop a powerful professional network.
+The Master of Science in Educational Leadership from NSU's Fischler College of Education and School of Criminal Justice equips students to make effective change in their schools.
+The educational landscape is constantly evolving, creating a need for innovative, transformative leaders who promote equity for all learners and are capable of creating collaborative learning environments.
+An MS in Educational Leadership provides students with the competitive edge required to become a competent and confident decision-maker inside and outside of the classroom.
+Throughout the MS in Educational Leadership program, students are afforded the opportunity to attend virtual guest speaker sessions with national leaders in education.
+Courses are taught by experts in the field, with some NSU faculty currently serving in districts as Principals and Superintendents.
+In addition, active building and district leaders teach field experiences and internship courses from partner districts across the state and the nation, which gives students the opportunity to build relationships and develop a powerful professional network.

 The Master of Science in Leadership (MSL) with two concentrations (Organizational Leadership and Business Organization) provides advanced graduate studies to prepare leaders, researchers, and policy makers in local, state, national, and global organizations as well as training organizations, government, business, industry, and military.
-Our Master of Science in Leadership program will give you the edge you need to shape and motivate others to reach corporate, public sector, non-profit or higher education goals.
-Our graduates have built rewarding careers as HR managers and directors, sales managers, healthcare administrators, management consultants.
-Like them, you will know how to guide others through engaging communication, insightful training and responsive support.
-Step up and help both individuals and your organization, as a whole, accomplish more.
+The Master of Science in Leadership program provides the edge necessary to shape and motivate individuals to reach corporate, public sector, non-profit or higher education goals.
+Students are taught how to guide others through engaging communication, insightful training, and responsive support, thus improving individual and organizational effectiveness.
+MS in Leadership graduates have built rewarding careers as HR managers and directors, sales managers, healthcare administrators, and management consultants.